Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-1. Copy and Paste the above program into a Standard Module.
+1. Copy and paste the above program into a Standard Module.

-2. Click somewhere in the middle of the Code and press the F5 Key to Run the Code and create the MANAGER Group Account.
+2. Click somewhere in the middle of the Code and press the F5 Key to run the Code and create the MANAGER Group Account.

-3. You may select Tools - -> Security - -> User and Group Accounts (from the Database Window).
+3. You may select Tools -> Security -> User and Group Accounts (from the Database Window).

 4. Select SMITHJOHN in the User Name List.

-5. Check for the name MANAGER in the Available Groups List and you will find it there.
+5. Check for the name MANAGER in the Available Groups List, and you will find it there.

-Adding the User Account to Group.
+Adding the User Account to a Group.

-But, the User SMITHJOHN is not yet added to the MANAGER Group Account and this is where we need to add the code segment, given at the top of this page, to the main program.
+But the User SMITHJOHN is not yet added to the MANAGER Group Account, and this is where we need to add the code segment, given at the top of this page, to the main program.

 The revised VBA Code is given below to create the MANAGER Group Account and to add the User SMITHJOHN to this Group Account.